 That's the Spirit: Wine and Spirits Manager Careers

 Read about wine and spirits managers and learn about the prestigious sommelier designation.

 By Sarah Stevenson

 So you're thinking about becoming a wine and spirits manager.
 The first thing you decide to do is look up some practical job market information.
-According to Salary.com, March 2018, the median national annual salary for a typical sommelier is $58,503.
+According to Salary.com November 2020 data, the median national annual salary for a typical sommelier is $58,503.
 The U.S. Bureau of Labor Statistics classifies sommeliers and wine merchants under food services managers, and says these professionals earn an average annual salary of $59,820.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 While that may seem intimidating—don't let it be!
 According to the Los Angeles Times, the informal wine culture in places like Southern California and other locations outside of San Francisco and New York City has meant less pretension for diners and more opportunities for well-trained sommeliers at every level, Master or not, male or female.